-Relative.
-A Relative is a spouse, ancestor, child (whether natural or adopted), grandchild, great grandchild, sibling (whether whole or half-blood), or spouse of a child (whether natural or adopted), grandchild, great grandchild or sibling (whether whole or half-blood), or a domestic partner as defined in section 2994-A of the New York Public Health Law.

-ARTICLE III

-Related Party Transactions and Duty to Disclose
+ARTICLE 2.
+RELATED PARTY TRANSACTIONS AND DUTY TO DISCLOSE

+Under this policy, if the Corporation contemplates entering into a Related Party Transaction, the [Committee] Board must determine if the transaction is fair, reasonable, and in the best interests of the Corporation.
 A Related Party Transaction is not necessarily a prohibited transaction.
-Under this policy, if the District Management Association contemplates entering into a Related Party Transaction, the Board must determine if the transaction is fair, reasonable, and in the best interests of the District Management Association at the time of such determination.

-If at any time during his or her term of service a Related Party acquires any Financial Interest or when any matter for decision or approval comes before the Board in which a Related Party has a Financial Interest, that Financial Interest must be promptly disclosed in writing to the Board Chair, together with all material facts.
-The Board will then follow the procedures in Article IV of this policy.
+If at any time during his or her term of service a matter for decision or approval comes before the Board in which a Related Party has a Financial Interest, that Financial Interest must be promptly disclosed in writing to the [Person Designated by the Board or Committee] [to the Chair of the Committee], together with all material facts.
+The Board [Committee] will then follow the procedures in Article 4 of this policy.

-Failure to disclose to the Board a known Financial Interest or a known potential Related Party Transaction may be grounds for removal from the Board or termination of employment by the District Management Association.
+Failure to disclose to the Board a known Financial Interest or a known potential Related Party Transaction may be grounds for removal from the Board or termination of employment by the Corporation.

-ARTICLE IV

-Disclosure and Voting
+ARTICLE 3.
+DISCLOSURE AND VOTING

 Disclosure.
 Any Related Party shall disclose in good faith all material facts of his or her Financial Interest to the Board.